Syyrion/a-pcb-mill/README.md

   - Increases accuracy

 ## Minimum Specifications
 Our mill should be able to produce PCBs with these minimum specs and tolerances.
-This should satisfy milling requirements for a QFP which is the smallest package that most hoobyists would reasonably encounter.
+This should satisfy milling requirements for a QFP which is the smallest package that most hobbyists would reasonably encounter.

 - 2-layer milling
 - Minimum track width: 0.25mm